gongchengra/rust-stakeholder/README.md

 Introducing **rust-stakeholder** - a CLI tool that generates absolutely meaningless but impressive-looking terminal output to convince everyone you're a coding genius without writing a single line of useful code.

-> "After using rust-stakeholder, my boss stopped asking about my deadlines and started asking for my insights during board meetings." - Developer who still hasn't completed their tickets from last sprint
+> "After using rust-stakeholder, I'm no longer asked about my deadlines but rather for my insights during board meetings." - Developer who still hasn't completed their tickets from last sprint

 Remember, it's not about your actual contribution to the codebase, it's about how complicated your terminal looks when the VP of Engineering walks by.
 Nothing says "I'm vital to this company" like 15 progress bars, cryptic error messages you seem unfazed by, and technical jargon nobody understands.

 ## Features that add zero value but look incredibly important

-- 🖥️ **Dazzling Development Simulations**: Make it look like you're solving CERN-level computing problems when you're actually just refreshing Reddit
+- 🖥️ **Dazzling development simulations**: Make it look like you're solving CERN-level computing problems when you're actually just refreshing Reddit
-- 🧠 **Meaningless Jargon Generator**: Impress with phrases like "Implemented non-euclidean topology optimization for multi-dimensional data representation" (no, it doesn't mean anything)
+- 🧠 **Meaningless jargon generator**: Impress with phrases like "Implemented non-euclidean topology optimization for multi-dimensional data representation" (no, it doesn't mean anything)
-- 📊 **Convincing Progress Bars**: Nothing says "I'm working" like a progress bar slowly advancing while you're in the break room
+- 📊 **Convincing progress bars**: Nothing says "I'm working" like a progress bar slowly advancing while you're in the break room
-- 🌐 **Fake Network Activity**: Simulate mission-critical API requests that are actually just your computer talking to itself
+- 🌐 **Fake network activity**: Simulate mission-critical API requests that are actually just your computer talking to itself
-- 🚨 **Artificial Crisis Mode**: Generate realistic-looking alerts so people think you're heroically averting disasters
+- 🚨 **Artificial crisis mode**: Generate realistic-looking alerts so people think you're heroically averting disasters
-- 👥 **Imaginary Team Activity**: Pretend your invisible friends are sending you important pull requests
+- 👥 **Imaginary team activity**: Pretend your invisible friends are sending you important pull requests
-- 🎮 **Domain Chameleon**: Switch between backend, frontend, blockchain and 7 other domains faster than you can say "full-stack developer"
+- 🎮 **Domain chameleon**: Switch between backend, frontend, blockchain and 7 other domains faster than you can say "full-stack developer"

 ## Installation